 Please allow additional approval time for formal bids over $400,000.
 Purchases over $400,000 will require the Board of Regents approval.

-Contact the Buyer assigned to the commodity you are considering for purchase.
-You can determine the Buyer by referencing Commodity Listings.
+Contact the Sourcing Specialist assigned to the commodity you are considering for purchase by referencing Commodities & Prime Suppliers.

 Purchases requiring the use of a contract is covered under Contracts.